frenetic-lang/tutorials/NetKATRepeater/index.md

 the details related to configuring switch flow tables (as well as sending requests for statistics, accumulating replies, etc.)

-The templates for this part are in `src/netkat-tutorial-solutions`.
+You will place these files in `netkat-tutorial-solutions`.

 ~~~
-$ cd src/netkat-tutorial-solutions
+$ cd netkat-tutorial-solutions
 ~~~

 ### Example 1: A Repeater (Redux)